JesperBorrePedersen/Hamburgian_Culture_Climate_Analysis/README.md

 All code required for the analysis and reproduction of the figures can be found in the `scripts\analysis.R` script.
 The code is structured using RStudio section delinations to help naviagation within the script.

 ### Software
-The analysis was developed and carried out in R version 3.6.0, using the following packages: sf 0.9-3, raster 3.1-5, tidyverse 1.3.0, cowplot 1.0.0, rasterVis 0.47, colorspace 1.4-1, dismo 1.3-3, magick 2.5.2 and landscapemetrics 1.5.1 .
+The analysis was developed and carried out using R version 3.6.0 and the following packages: sf 0.9-3, raster 3.1-5, tidyverse 1.3.0, cowplot 1.0.0, rasterVis 0.47, colorspace 1.4-1, dismo 1.3-3, magick 2.5.2 and landscapemetrics 1.5.1 .

 ### Folder Structure